 Since temperatures can fluctuate greatly in Ottawa, tourists wishing to visit this city are advised to take the climate into consideration while planning and packing for their trip.

-Passport holders from eligible countries are particularly fortunate.
-They can travel to Canada on very short notice since the Canada eTA is valid for up to 5 years and often approved in as little as 24 hours.
+Passport holders from eligible countries can travel to Canada on very short notice since the Canada eTA is valid for up to 5 years and often approved in as little as 24 hours.

 Travelers visiting Ottawa get to enjoy its humid continental climate.
 Ottawa has four distinct seasons throughout the year with average temperatures ranging between 26.6°C or 80 °F in July all the way down to −14.4 °C or 6.1 °F in January.